How to Potty Train a Husky (8 Quick & Easy Steps)

 3. Always take your puppy out immediately after naps and mealtime.

-Once your pup wakes up, they will need to tinkle.
+Once your pup wakes up, it will need to tinkle.
 After supper is the same—they need to go out right away.
 Soon, your puppy will associate waking up or finishing dinner with using the potty.

 4. Follow a schedule.